 Since customers in the retail market have so many options to choose from when buying the same product, they can easily get distracted.

-Your goal should be to retain as many customers as possible whilst maximising sales.
+Your goal should be to retain as many customers as possible whilst maximizing sales.